 5. Join a support group.
 Meet others living with chronic pain.

 When you're with people who have chronic pain and understand what you're going through, you feel less alone.
-You also benefit from their wisdom in coping with the pain.
+You also benefit from their wisdom in managing pain.

 Also, consider meeting with a mental health professional.
 Anyone can develop depression if they are living with chronic pain.
 Getting counseling can help you learn to cope better and help you avoid negative thoughts that make pain worse -- so you have a healthier attitude.
 Asking for help is a sign of strength, not weakness.